cf512/MusicNewsScraper/README.md

 ### Original Assignment Notes:

-For posterity, the original assignments notes can be found in [assignment.MD](https://github.com/cf512/MusicNewsScraper/blob/master/assignment.MD).
+For posterity, the original assignment notes can be found in [assignment.MD](https://github.com/cf512/MusicNewsScraper/blob/master/assignment.MD).